the-right-way-of/promoting-to-production/README.md

 Its like writing a cheque to someone without knowing the amount.
 Artifacts and source code are like cash and book-keeping

+#### Artifact promotion as a step

+Same artifact should be moved between production and non-production repositories.
+CI is not the only decision maker for pushing artifact to production.
+Promotion and CD can be linked, but linking CI to promotion has seen problems, especially with new team members.
+Its not safe if all production artifacts are stored in the same repository as non-production ones, one can accidentally deploy an untested artifact to production.